yousifdahabra/aegis-ai/README.md

 <!-- project philosophy -->
 <img src="./readme/title2.svg"/>

-> AI Safety Awareness Trainer that uses social engineering to test and enhance employers' security awareness.
+> AegisAI that uses social engineering to test and enhance employers' security awareness.
 >
 >  It simulates real-world cyber threats, analyzes responses, and identifies vulnerabilities, aiming to reduce risks and foster stronger cybersecurity practices in organizations.